Plan a vacation full of sea, sun, and Hollywood fun this Los Angeles Spring Break 2020.

 It’s not just for fans of old Hollywood, either!
 You’ll find props, sets, and objects from more recent films like Jaws, Silence of the Lambs, and There’s Something About Mary.

-Getting In: Admission to the Hollywood Museum is included with the Go Los Angeles® Card.
+Getting In: Admission to the Hollywood Museum is included with the Go Los Angeles pass.

 Be Thrilled by Popular Theme Parks

-A family vacation in California practically means you have to check out some of their amazing theme parks.
+A family vacation in California means that you have to check out some of their amazing theme parks!

-There are plenty of theme parks an easy drive away from Los Angeles, including everything from a roller coasters to water slides.
+There are plenty of theme parks an easy drive away from Los Angeles, including everything from rollercoasters to water slides.

 A popular option is the local legend Knott’s Berry Farm, which was one of the first theme parks in the country and remains delightfully entertaining for guests of all ages.
 They also have a sister water park, Knott’s Soak City.

 Or, if you’re willing to venture further out, Six Flags Magic Mountain is another excellent choice for family fun.
 This 260-acre park is filled to the brim with exciting attractions!

 If you’re looking for some more adventure on your spring break, then look no further than OUE Skyspace LA.
 Located near the top of the famed US Bank Tower, this amazing open-air observation deck provides lines of sight for miles on a clear day.